 B. Montae Nicholson, SS, Mich State.
 6'2" 212 lbs.
 With his 4.42 40 time, he was one of the fastest safetys at the Combine.
 Nicholson was a high school super stud in western Pennsylvania, and I am sure some Steelers staff have been following his career.

-C. Other choices: Evan Schwan, Avery Moss, Lorenzo Jerome,
+C. Other choices: Evan Schwan, Ryan Lewis, Avery Moss, Lorenzo Jerome

 Round Seven.
 Pick One.
-We get small school FCS superstar
+We get star small school FCS badass

 A. Karel Hamilton, WR/KR, Samson.
 6'1" 202 lbs.
 AP All-American FCS First Team.
 SoCon 1st Team.
 Hands like glue!
 With his very long arms, he plays much taller than 6'1".
 1389 yards in 2016.
 Make him a Steeler!